+Cabin Full Talabheim Other, per

-Cabin Vpe Journey Talabbeim to Altdorf Other, per 10 miles
+type Journey to Altdorf 10 miles

-stateroom 100 GCs 5 GCs
+Stateroom 250 GCs 100 GCs 5 GCs

 Passenger 75 GCs 35 GCs 2 GCs

 Servants' 50 GCs 30 GCs 1 GCs

-A staten oom must be bool ked for a minimum of I week's travel

 The fares cover the cabin plus three meals a day.
-All other services-drinks and snacks during the day, for instance are 'extras', and a bill for these is presented at journey's end.
+All other services-drinks and snacks during the day, for instance-are 'extras', and a bill for these is presented at journey's end.